aalbrechtsen/popgen21/GWASexercises.md

 Such analyses can be used to project all the genotype information (e.g. 500,000 marker sites) down to a low number of dimensions e.g. two.

-Multidimensional scaling based on this can be performed with PLINK2 as follows (for all individuals except for a few which has more than 20% missingness):
+Multidimensional scaling based on this can be performed with PLINK as follows (for all individuals except for a few which has more than 20% missingness):
 ```
-plink2 --bfile data/gwa --cluster --mds-plot 2 --mind 0.2
+plink --bfile data/gwa --cluster --mds-plot 2 --mind 0.2
 ```
 Run the above command and plot the results by typing
 ```